 If you’ve made it to the bottom of this post, you clearly have an appetite for productivity that I have yet to quench for you.
 I like a challenge.

-With that in mind, have you seriously considered enrolling in my productivity course?
+With that in mind, have you seriously considered enrolling in my goal success course?